jbhoot/jbhoot/README.md

 Hi there!

-I have a partner and a dog and a cat...or the cat has me and my partner and the dog.
+I live with my partner in a hilly city.
+A cat and a dog live in our house.
+Or we live in theirs.
+The ownership is becoming murky.

 I am a Southpaw who owns a pair of left-handed scissors.